GustavoAb18/GustavoAb18/README.md

-## Hello, my name is Gustavo A Abilio :brazil:
+## Hello, my name is Gustavo Andrade Abilio :brazil:
 I'm a worker in programming languages, such as:

-- Front-end, CSS, JavaScript, HTML, React Native and usage of Flexbox;
+- Front-end, CSS, JavaScript, HTML, Ruby and Python;
-- Ruby and Ruby on Rails;
 - Translator to ENG to PT-BR;
 - Many others I may share around my work.